Spring or Autumn in Japan?

 The catch is that it's not especially predictable.

-What we usually suggest instead is building in a bit of flexibility in your route.
-Blossom moves gradually across the country, so if you’re travelling between places (Tokyo, Hakone, Kyoto, maybe Hiroshima or Kanazawa), you’ve got more than one chance of catching it at its best.
+What we usually suggest instead is building in a bit of flexibility.
+Blossom moves gradually across the country, so if you're travelling between places - Tokyo, Hakone, Kyoto, maybe Hiroshima or Kanazawa - you've got more than one chance of catching it at its best.

 A quieter (and smarter) spring option

-If you’re not completely fixed on seeing cherry blossom at its absolute peak, mid-March is actually a really good time to go.
+If you're not completely fixed on seeing cherry blossom at its absolute peak, mid-March is actually a very good time to go.

-You’ll often avoid the worst of the price spikes and availability issues that hit towards the end of March.
-It’s still very much spring - gardens are waking up, there’s blossom starting to appear (plum first, then early cherry), and it just feels like a good time to be there.
+You'll often avoid the worst of the price spikes and availability issues that hit towards the end of March.
+It still very much feels like spring - gardens are waking up, early blossom is starting to appear, and it just feels like a good time to be there.

 Autumn: easier, calmer, and just as impressive

-Autumn doesn’t get quite the same attention as cherry blossom, but in many ways it’s the easier season to travel in.
+Autumn doesn't always get the same attention as cherry blossom, but in many ways it's the easier season to travel in.

 The colours - especially around Kyoto - are properly striking.
-Deep reds, oranges, golds.
-And they tend to hang around longer than blossom does, which takes a bit of pressure off your timing.
+Deep reds, oranges and golds, and they tend to last longer than blossom does.

 Instead of a single peak week, you've got a broader window:

-• Kyoto, Tokyo and Osaka: usually late November into early December
+- Kyoto, Tokyo and Osaka - late November into early December

 So which one should you pick?

-If it’s your first trip, and you’re torn, we’d usually say this:
+If it's your first trip, we'd usually suggest this:

-• Go in spring if cherry blossom is something you’ve always wanted to see - just go into it knowing it’s a bit unpredictable, and plan accordingly.
+- Go in spring if cherry blossom is something you've always wanted to see - just go into it knowing it's a bit unpredictable.

-• Go in autumn if you want things to feel a bit more straightforward, with a better chance of seeing seasonal colour without needing everything to line up perfectly.
+- Go in autumn if you'd prefer something more straightforward, with a better chance of seeing seasonal colour without needing everything to line up perfectly.

 Spring has that one, slightly fleeting moment.
 Autumn gives you something a bit steadier.